Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

   ]
 } );
 ```

- * On the folder assets, I have a JavaScript Library called DataTables, for more information see Built With section.
-You can modify this file as you witch.
- * The Construction js file connected to the datatable.
+ - The Construction.js file allows to sort columns.
+[Image one](ScreenShot5.png) and [Image two](ScreenShot6.png).

  It retrieves the body and title based on the Crop and Cultivar.
  * The src folder, it has a Form and Ajax folder.
 The Ajax folder has two classes.
 The DataTablesCommand.php file will return
 or retrieve the #content of the data.
 In this case the Crop, Cultivar and Description.
 There is not need to modify this file.
  * The ResetButtonCommand.php file, it will reset the search.